 The mill had many names over the years.
-It was built in 1884 by the Portage Strawboard Company of Akron, became the American Strawboard Company of New York in 1889, the Mid-West Box Company of Chicago in 1922, and finally the Container Corporation of America (CCA) in 1930.
+It was built by Portage Strawboard Company, then later owned and operated by the American Strawboard Company, the Mid-West Box Company, and finally the Container Corporation of America (CCA).

 Despite the many ownership and physical plant changes over the years, several of the 1884 Portage Strawboard buildings remained in use until the end (albeit covered by a more modern-looking veneer).
 These surviving buildings included at least one of the paper machine rooms and the warehouse on the north end.

 This page will focus on the plant’s history and operation prior to 1958 – the year that straw was replaced by wood for paper production.